 Previously, a web container had to scan TLD resources for any listener declarations.
-With Servlet 3.0, this responsibility may be delegated to the JSP container.
-A JSP container that is embedded in a Servlet 3.0 compliant Servlet container may provide its own ServletContainerInitializer implementation, search the ServletContext passed to its onStartup method for any TLD resources, scan those resources for listener declarations, and register the corresponding listeners with the ServletContext.
+With Servlet 3.0 and later versions, this responsibility may be delegated to the JSP container.
+A JSP container that is embedded in a Servlet container may provide its own ServletContainerInitializer implementation, search the ServletContext passed to its onStartup method for any TLD resources, scan those resources for listener declarations, and register the corresponding listeners with the ServletContext.

 In addition, prior to Servlet 3.0, a JSP container used to have to scan an application's deployment descriptor for any jsp-config related configuration.
-With Servlet 3.0, the Servlet container must make available, via the

-ServletContext.getJspConfigDescriptor method, any jsp-config related configuration from the application's web.xml and web-fragment.xml deployment descriptors.
+With Servlet 3.0 and later versions, the Servlet container must make available, via the ServletContext.getJspConfigDescriptor method, any jsp-config related configuration from the application's web.xml and web-fragment.xml deployment descriptors.

 Any ServletContextListeners that were discovered in a TLD and registered programmatically are limited in the functionality they provide.
-Any attempt to call a ServletContext API method on them that was added in Servlet 3.0 will result in an UnsupportedOperationException.
+Any attempt to call a ServletContext API methods on them that was added since Servlet 3.0 will result in an UnsupportedOperationException.

-In addition, a Servlet 3.0 compliant Servlet container must provide a ServletContext attribute with name javax.servlet.context.orderedLibs, whose value (of type java.util.List<java.lang.String>) contains the list of names of JAR files in the WEB-INF/lib directory of the application represented by the ServletContext, ordered by their web fragment names (with possible exclusions if fragment JAR files have been excluded from absolute-ordering), or null if the application does not specify any absolute or relative ordering.
+In addition, a Servlet container compliant with Servlet 3.0 or later versions must provide a ServletContext attribute with name javax.servlet.context.orderedLibs, whose value (of type java.util.List<java.lang.String>) contains the list of names of JAR files in the WEB-INF/lib directory of the application represented by the ServletContext, ordered by their web fragment names (with possible exclusions if fragment JAR files have been excluded from absolute-ordering), or null if the application does not specify any absolute or relative ordering.